-Express retrieval is a free service where we pull items from our shelves and put them on the hold shelf for you.
+Express retrieval is a free service in which we pull items from our shelves and put them on the hold shelf for you.
 Use this service at our Main, Science-Engineering, Fine Arts, and Health Sciences Libraries.
 Items from these libraries can also be requested to be sent to the Law Library's hold shelf.

 Your account must be in good standing (no overdue materials or outstanding fees).

 Turnaround time is 24 hours, but often sooner.
-We pull items two times per day Monday - Friday and once on Saturday and Sunday.
+We pull items two times per day Monday through Friday and once on Saturday and Sunday.

-You'll receive an email saying your items are "Ready for Pickup."
-If you're signed up, you'll also get a text message alert.
+You'll receive an email saying your items are ready for pickup.

-When in doubt, go to your library account and see if your item is "Ready for Pickup."
-If it says "Available" or "In Library," we haven't pulled it yet.
+When in doubt, go to your library account and look at the "Requests" section to see if your book is ready.

 You'll get to select your preferred library as your pickup location when you make the request, and your email notice will confirm it.
 Our hold shelves are at:

-We will send you a cancellation notice if the item can't be found.
+We'll send you a cancellation notice if we can't find the item.

-If we can't find an item where it's supposed to be on the shelf, we first cancel the hold to make the item MISSING.
-We then do a more thorough search for the book, and if found, reactivate your hold.
+If we can't find an item where it's supposed to be on the shelf, we first cancel the hold and mark the item as missing.
+We then do a more thorough search for the book, and if found we'll reactivate your hold.
 While we're trying to track down the item, you can request it through interlibrary loan.